pjbiggs/SING_aotearoa_2019/README.md

 hhhheghh_hhhghhhfegddafefghhghhhhghhhdhhdadcdggahedf[cdfgfeffcfcddaadd
 ```

-The header line -- starting with '@' -- is complicated in terms of the information it provides, but useful nonetheless.
-As you may now see, these files can be truly huge in size, and a typical output may have millions of sequences in a single file.
+The header line -- starting with '@' -- is complicated in terms of the information it provides, but useful nonetheless to certain software.
+As you may now see, these files can be truly huge in size, and a typical output may have millions (or now with the newest technology billions) of sequences in a single file.
 Luckily the software knows how to interpret these files correctly!

 ### Sequence quality